 The primary resource for detection of clustering is the researcher's awareness.
-Whenever data are collected from individuals who are part of a group, we should suspect that the data might be clustered.
-More generally, this is the case whenever individuals share common features of potential impact that are not accounted for by explanatory variables.
+Whenever data are collected from individuals that are managed in a group, we should suspect that the data might be clustered.
+More generally, this is the case whenever animals share common features of potential impact that are not accounted for by explanatory variables.
 Any hierarchical structure in the origin or management of individuals might introduce clustering, as shown in Figs. 20.1 and 20.4.
 Also, repeated measures and spatial data structures should always be noticed and examined.

 One might expect some general statistical test for clustering to be 'standard' (in common use), but this is not so.
-We offer 2 explanations.
+We offer two explanations.
 One is that clustering is dealt with differently in discrete and continuous data, and in different statistical models.
-A general approach is to extend a statistical model with an additional parameter (or effect) for clustering, estimate that parameter, and test whether it differs significantly from zero (no clustering).
-This approach has been introduced in Chapter 18, where addition of an extra variance parameter to the Poisson model produced a negative binomial model.
-In discrete models such as logistic and Poisson regression, one might also compare the actual variation in the data with the expected variation (from the binomial or Poisson distributions) by a goodness-of-fit statistic, which, if significant, indicates overdispersion, potentially a result of clustering (see Sections 16.12.4, 18.5.3, and 20.5.3).
-A second reason why testing for clustering is less common than one might expect: that even small amounts of clustering might have substantial impact on variance estimates, as illustrated in Section 20.3.3.
-Therefore, one is often inclined to keep a clustering effect in the statistical model, even if it is not statistically significant, particularly if it shows 'some effect' and is strongly suggested by the data structure.
+A general approach is to extend a statistical model with an additional parameter (or effect) for clustering, estimate that parameter and test whether it differs significantly from zero (no clustering).
+This approach has been introduced in Chapter 18 where addition of an extra variance parameter to the Poisson model produced a negative binomial model.
+In discrete models such as logistic and Poisson regression, one might also compare the actual variation in the data with the expected variation (from the binomial or Poisson distributions) by a goodness-of-fit statistic, which, if significant, indicates overdispersion, potentially a result of clustering (see Sections 16.12.4, 18.5.3 and 20.5.3).
+A second reason why testing for clustering is less common than one might expect, is that even small amounts of clustering might have substantial impact on variance estimates, as illustrated in Section 20.3.3.
+Therefore, one is often inclined to keep a clustering effect in the statistical model even if it is not statistically significant, particularly if it shows 'some effect' and is strongly suggested by the data structure.

-20.5.2 Fixed-effects and stratified models
+20.5.2 Fixed effects and stratified models

 We will first discuss one simple and previously common approach to dealing with clustering which has also occasionally been used in previous chapters of this book-that is to include the group identifier as a fixed effect in the regression model.
-In fixed-effects models, dummy (indicator) variables representing the 'group' (eg clinic) are included in the model.
-The fixed-effects analysis then effectively estimates a separate parameter for each group.
-This has the effect of separating the variation between groups from the residual variation and results in more appropriate tests of significance for within-group factors.
+Let us for the sake of the discussion, in this and the following sections, refer to the groups as herds and to the within-group subjects as cows.
+In fixed effects models, dummy (indicator) variables representing the 'group' (eg herd) are included in the model.
+The fixed effects analysis then effectively estimates a separate parameter for each herd.
+This has the effect of separating the variation between herds from the residual variation and results in more appropriate tests of significance for within-herd factors.